-A group of Brazilian officials filed a draft bill that requires public administrations to promote new technologies such as blockchain, Cointelegraph Brazil reports on June 11.
+The Brazilian government will consider a draft bill that requires all units of local public administrations to promote new technologies such as blockchain, Cointelegraph Brazil reports on June 11.

 The new bill, PL 3443/2019, was filed by a group of ten federal officials from different political parties and states with the lower house of the National Congress of Brazil, Chamber of Deputies, on June 11.